-We use a variety of reading schemes which cater for children's individual needs such as Jelly and Bean, Reading Rockets and Oxford Reading Tree and a large selection of both Fiction and Non-Fiction books in our library.
+There is also a large selection of both Fiction and Non-Fiction books in our library and class libraries.
 The book fair visits at least once a term and the children and parents look forward to it arriving.
 We celebrate World Book Day every year where children and staff dress up as their favourite book character and are encouraged to bring in their favourite book.
 We use the community library as often as we can.
 After our visits we promote library membership by encouraging children to take forms home to complete.
 We have a whole school reading challenge every year.
 On World Book Day we will launch our new Rainbow Reading Challenge.

-Our Phonics scheme is Phonics Play which is based on Letters and Sounds.
+Our Phonics scheme is Little Wandle which is based on Letters and Sounds.
 Phonics is taught daily and children take a phonics test at the end of Year 1.
 For more information about phonics click here.

 In Foundation Stage we believe we lay the foundations for encouraging the disposition of reading.
 The teaching of reading takes place through, modelled, guided and shared reading sessions.